Waamer/NoteBud/README.md

 ## Known Bugs
 - Home page gradient not visible on mobile (Solved!
 Too much CSS Blur making gradient barely visible)
 - Home page animated text and 3D Logo both lag on mobile (Solved!
 Too much performance intensive CSS Blur on gradient)
-- Typing in Create Note Drawer on mobile is quite difficult, not ideal for UX even if the UI looks good
+- Typing in Create Note Drawer on mobile is quite difficult, not ideal for UX even if the UI looks good (Solved!
+Removed Drawer due to text not visible while typing due to close proximity to bottom of mobile screen)
+- Making a character bold while in dark mode makes it barley visible